 As England joined the colonial land rush and launched its own slave trade, Protestant theology began using the story of Noah’s drunkenness as a justification for slavery.
 Hugh Latimer and John Hooper, both Anglican reformers, began preaching on the curse of Ham rather than Canaan.
 The notes in Coverdale’s Bible and the Geneva Bible stated that Ham and his posterity had been cursed to slavery.
 The commentary in the 1778 Self-Interpreting Bible stated, “For about four thousand years past the bulk of Africans have been abandoned of Heaven to the most gross ignorance, rigid slavery, stupid idolatry, and savage barbarity.”
 (Noll, p.
 254)

 The abolition of slavery failed to extinguish these beliefs.
 Segregation continued to be preached by Protestant pastors in the US, who claimed African Americans still bore the “curse of Ham” and were destined to serve white Americans (Sutton, p.
 133).
+Henry Morris, the founder of the modern creationist movement, taught that the Hamitic peoples (including Africans and the indigenous tribes of the Americas) were destined by their nature to be servants of the descendants of Shem and Japheth (source).
 In South Africa, the curse of Ham was used by the Dutch Reformed Church to defend apartheid (Snyder, p.
 191).